Are you wondering how to engage board members in major gift fundraising?

 Most of all, many board volunteers who are inexperienced in fundraising shy away because they think it’s distasteful.

-But we all know that many fundraising activities are, in fact, organized around fun social occasions.
+But those of us who are experienced major gift fundraisers know that fundraising is full of enjoyable social occasions.
 And having thoughtful talks with donors one-on-one is fun too!

 Takeaway: If you want to engage board members in major gift fundraising – you need to lighten up.